European shares edge up led by banks; Luxottica down

 The FTSEurofirst is still down 7 percent since the start of 2016.

-The STOXX Europe 600 Bank index rose 2.8 percent, making it the biggest sectoral gainer, after ECB executive board member Benoit Coeure said the central bank was aware of concerns that ultra-low rates may put pressure on bank margins.
+The STOXX Europe 600 Bank index rose 2 percent, making it the biggest sectoral gainer, after ECB executive board member Benoit Coeure said the cental banks was aware of concerns that ultra-low rates may put pressure on bank margins.

 Some investors viewed the remarks as a sign the ECB could put in place pro-bank measures at its policy meeting next week.

-Shares of miners rose 2.2 percent as metals prices rallied on signs of a recovery in the Chinese property market following Beijing’s announcement this week it would cut bank reserve requirements and make other structural reforms.
+Shares of miners rose 1.4 percent as metals prices rallied on signs of a recovery in the Chinese property market following Beijing’s announcment this week that it would cut bank reserve requirements and make other structural reforms.

-Luxottica fell 5 percent, topping losers on the FTSEurofirst, after the world’s biggest eyewear maker trimmed its outlook and said it would not pay a special dividend.
+Luxottica fell 3 percent after the world’s biggest eyewear maker trimmed its outlook and said it would not pay a special dividend.

-JP Morgan also cited governance uncertainty at Luxottica after it appointed a close associate of the company’s founder and chairman Leonardo Del Vecchio to the board.
+Analysts at JP Morgan also cited ongoing governance uncertainty at Luxottica after it appointed a close aide of the company’s founder and chairman Leonardo Del Vecchio to the board.

-ITV fell 5 percent, as the television and media group’s cautious outlook offset more positive factors such as higher earnings and a special dividend payout.
+Medical technology group Elekta slumped 16 percent after posting core earnings that missed market forecasts.